wasigh/Javascript-DCPU-16-simulator/readme.markdown

 This is a javascript simulator of the DCPU-16 CPU as released by Notch in early April 2012.
 [The full spec can be found here.] (http://0x10c.com/doc/dcpu-16.txt)
 I tried to fully test the CPU.
-You can find the tests in:  tests.html The keyboard buffer spec is taken [from this example code released by Notch])(http://pastebin.com/raw.php?i=aJSkRMyC) The screen spec is taken [from this example released by Notch.](http://i.imgur.com/XIXc4.jpg) Thanks to eveilpie which code from the [javascript disassembler] (https://gist.github.com/2300590") I use in some places.
+You can find the tests in:  tests.html The keyboard buffer spec is taken [from this example code released by Notch](http://pastebin.com/raw.php?i=aJSkRMyC) The screen spec is taken [from this example released by Notch.](http://i.imgur.com/XIXc4.jpg) Thanks to evilpie, the code from his [javascript disassembler] (https://gist.github.com/2300590") I use in some places.

 Known issues:
 -------------